KrishnanSG/pytsal/README.md

 ### Examples & Tutorials

-The tutorial on how to the library can be found under the [examples folder](https://github.com/KrishnanSG/pytsal/tree/master/examples)
+Tutorials on how to use the library can be found under the [examples folder](https://github.com/KrishnanSG/pytsal/tree/master/examples)

 The tutorials clearly explain how to use the library and also provide basic guide to understand time series analysis.